lowRISC/opentitan/doc/ug/getting_started_fpga.md

 ---
-title: "Getting started on FPGAs"
+title: "Getting Started on FPGAs"
 ---

 Do you want to try out OpenTitan, but don't have a couple thousand or million dollars ready for an ASIC tapeout?